AcademySoftwareFoundation/openexr/docs/OpenEXRFileLayout.rst

 The text assumes that the reader is familiar with OpenEXR terms such as "channel", "attribute", "data window" or "chunk".
-For an explanation of those terms see :doc:`Technical Introduction to OpenEXR`.
+For an explanation of those terms see :ref:`technical-introduction-to-openexr-label`.

 **Note:** This document does not define the OpenEXR file format.
-OpenEXR is defined as the file format that is read and written by the IlmImf open-source C++ library.
-If this document and the IlmImf library disagree, then the library takes precedence.
+OpenEXR is defined as the file format that is read and written by the OpenEXR open-source C++ library.
+If this document and the OpenEXR library disagree, then the library takes precedence.

 Backwards Compatibility and New or Changed Functionality